ncatlab/nlab-content/pages/2/4/1/0/20142/content.md

 $$

 We say that $C$ is **$V$-cartesian-closed** if each [[enriched functor|$V$-functor]] $(X\times -) \colon C \to C$ has a [[enriched adjunction|$V$-enriched]] [[right adjoint]].
+\end{definition}

 ## Relation to ordinary cartesian closedness

+For the following, we use the second definition given above.

 If $C$ is $V$-cartesian-closed, then its [[underlying ordinary category]] $C_0$ is [[cartesian closed category|cartesian closed]] in the usual sense, since $V$-enriched right adjoints have underlying ordinary right adjoints.